Assistant Professor (Psychology); University of Indianapolis; 2022-present

 Human Neuropsychology (PSYX 356)

-Senior Research Capstone (PSYX 499)
+Senior Capstone (PSYX 499)

-Aurora University
+Adjunct Instructor; Aurora University (Illinois); 2017-2019

-Experimental Psychology (PSY 3520)
+Research Methods in Psychology (PSY 3520)

-Lead instructor for a class of 20 students.
-Students designed, conducted, and presented complete individual research projects on topics of their choosing in the field of psychology.
-Topics covered included: experimental vs. non-experimental research, hypotheses, operational definitions, ethics, IRB, sampling, validity, reliability, general statistics, central tendency, variability, hypothesis testing.
-We will also cover statistical techniques such as correlation, t-test, and ANOVA.
-[Fall, 2018; Spring, 2019]
+Class size ranges from 10-15; Students designed, conducted, and presented complete individual research projects on topics of their choosing in the field of psychology.
+Topics covered included: experimental vs. non-experimental research, hypotheses, operational definitions, ethics, IRB, sampling, validity, reliability, general statistics, central tendency, variability, hypothesis testing, and statistical techniques such as correlation, t-test, and ANOVA

-Lead instructor for a class of 30 students covering topics such as central tendency, variability, z-scores, hypothesis testing, probability and sampling.
-We will also cover statistical techniques such as correlation, t-test, and ANOVA [Spring, 2018]
+Class size ranges from 15-30; course covers topics such as central tendency, variability, z-scores, hypothesis testing, and statistical techniques such as correlation, t-test, and ANOVA

 Cognitive Psychology (PSY 3400)